decred/dcrdocs/docs/advanced/manual-cli-install.md

 ---

 The newest binary releases can be found [here](https://github.com/decred/decred-binaries/releases).
 With the exception of the `.exe` and `.dmg` files, they are archives of the latest executable binaries for each release.
-Although most of this will be extract and go, instructions are provided for [Windows](#windows), [macOS](#macos), and [Linux](#linux) below (assumed proficiency for FreeBSD users).
+Although most of this will be extract and go, instructions are provided for Windows, macOS, and Linux below (assumed proficiency for FreeBSD users).

 ??? info "Windows instructions (click to expand)"

     !!! note

         Windows 7/8/10 provides native support for `.zip` files, therefore it is preferable to use the `.zip` file.
-If you decide to download the `.tar.gz` file, it will require two separate extractions in some third-party application (7-Zip, WinRAR, etc.) to get to the actual binaries.
+If you decide to download the `.tar.gz` file, it will need to be extracted using a third-party application (7-Zip, WinRAR, etc.).
 Instructions are provided for the `.zip` file.

     1. Download the correct file for your computer: